PIC4SeRCentre/DeepOne-classClassification_people/README.md

 Another key element is the concept of *transfer learning* that allows to adapt a labeled dataset from an independent task, called *reference dataset*, to the One-Class Classification, in order to fill the lack coming from alien classes.

 A pre-trained Convolutional Neural Network, the high-performance MobileNetV2, is used in combination with two customized loss functions, *compactness loss* and *descriptiveness loss* to realize people recognition.
-Specialized features for Deep One-class Classification have the two fundamental properties of *compactness*, which means that objects of the same category have similar features located close to each other, and *descriptiveness*, that is elements of different categories have different features placed apart from the rest.
+In this way, specialized features are learned for Deep One-class Classification with two fundamental properties: *compactness*, which means that objects of the same category have similar features located close to each other, and *descriptiveness*, that is elements of different categories have different features placed apart from the rest.

 ### Training datasets and training framework
 There are two training datasets in DOC: the *target dataset* and the *reference dataset*.